chrissix666/Jellyfin-Autoscroll-Button/README.md

 # Jellyfin Auto Scroll Button

-Tested only for Windows for Web (Chrome)
+Tested only for Windows for Web (Chrome).
 A lightweight client-side script that adds an Auto Scroll button to the Jellyfin UI.
 It enables continuous vertical scrolling with adjustable speed and configurable pause delays.

 Originally created as a complementary button for **Jellyfin Random Button Extended**,